Elinhorn/Elinhorn/README.md

 ### Hi y'all 🙋🏼‍♀️

-- 🔭 I’m currently studying to become a Fullstack Web Developer @ Nackademin in Stockholm.
+- 🔭 I’m am a junior fullstack developer in Javascript and Node.js and a AI business consultant.
-- 🌱 I’m currently doing my last school assignment before exams.
+- 🌱 I’m currently looking for a developer job.
+- 🔥 My dream is to work as a deveopler in AI-projects.
 - 📫 How to reach me: elin.horn@hyperisland.se
 - ⚡ Fun fact: I'm a Cheerleader 🤸🏼‍♀️